prometheus/docs/content/docs/alerting/clients.md

 deduplication.
 The annotations are always set to those received most recently and are not identifying an alert.

-Both timestamps are optional.
-If `startsAt` is omitted, the current time is assigned by the Alertmanager. `endsAt` is only set if the end time of an alert is known.
+Both timestamps are optional. `startsAt` indicates the time at which the alert has started.
+If `startsAt` is omitted, AlertManager will set it to `endsAt` or the current time if `endsAt` is missing. `endsAt` is only set if the client knows that a previously firing alert has been resolved.
 Otherwise it will be set to a configurable timeout period from the time since the alert was last received.

 The `generatorURL` field is a unique back-link which identifies the causing entity of this alert in the client.